blog atelier

 April, 2024

-When I first read My Heart Leaps Up in college, I felt the synapse before birth and after death: a synapse in the midst of universal continuity.
-Like a wheel in space, the Child and the Father slowly spin– one yielding the other – without beginning or end.
+When I first read Wordsworth’s My Heart Leaps Up, I thought of the synapse before birth and after death: a synapse in the midst of universal continuity.
+Like a wheel in space, the child and the parent slowly spin– one yielding the other – without beginning or end.

-As I have grown older, I understand a different vantage point that exists inside the edges of the dash.
-This is our experience before someone is born and before someone dies, when there is a stillness, a waiting, an anticipation.
+As I’ve grown older, I have become aware of the vantage point that exists on the edges of the dash: the experience before someone is born and before someone dies, when there is a stillness, a waiting, an anticipation.
 We cannot imagine life without someone we love; we cannot imagine the change that will occur with new life.

 At both times, there’s a sense that something is about to be different from one point in time forward.
-Being between things, for me, means being at peace with the unknown and the unknowable.
+Being between things, for me, means accepting what is unknown and what is unknowable.

 My Heart Leaps Up by William Wordsworth